Where Sports Betting is Legal Now

 Kentucky came extremely close to legalizing sports betting in 2022, though an effort to give racetracks control over retail and online markets fell short at the last minute.
 In 2023, they got it done.
 HB 551 passed both the House and Senate in April.

 Kentucky in-person sports betting launched on Sept.
 7 and mobile sports betting launched on Sept.
-28 — the quickest turnaround time of any state from legalization to launch.
+28, 2023, the quickest turnaround time of any state from legalization to launch.

-The bill allows Kentucky's nine racetracks to offer sports betting at their tracks, and they could partner with three online operators each, potentially paving the way for 27 online betting options in the state.
+The bill allows Kentucky's nine racetracks to offer sports betting at their tracks, and they could partner with three online operators each, potentially paving the way for up to 27 online betting options in the state.

 Louisiana

-In November 2020, voters in 55 of the state's 64 parishes approved legal sports betting, including all those in New Orleans, Baton Rouge and Lafayette.
+In November 2020, voters in 55 of the state's 64 parishes approved legal sports betting, including all those in New Orleans, Baton Rouge, and Lafayette.

 Maine